 Interdisciplinarity and Public Health: My article in the Rhetoric of Health and Medicine entitled “RHM, Interdisciplinarity, and an International Public Health Conference: A Dialogue among Stakeholders” uses the journal’s Dialogues format to describe my experience co-chairing the communications and data visualization track for an international public health conference, the International Society for Disease Surveillance.
 In this entry, I weave in commentary from the conference chair and several contributors who participated in the conference to discuss and reflect on challenges that emerged.
 Based on this discussion, I then propose several strategies that RHM scholars might draw from in building their own interdisciplinary relationships moving forward.

-In another article, which is forthcoming in the Rhetoric of Health and Medicine and entitled “Civilian First Responder mHealth Apps, Interface Rhetoric, and Amplified Precarity,” we use PulsePoint and OD Help–a first responder app used for opioid overdose–as case studies to theorize the ways that the mobile mapping functionality (e.g., Google Maps) embedded in these tools enables but also constrains users’ agential practices.
+In another article published in the Rhetoric of Health and Medicine and entitled “Civilian First Responder mHealth Apps, Interface Rhetoric, and Amplified Precarity,” we use PulsePoint and OD Help–a first responder app used for opioid overdose–as case studies to theorize the ways that the mobile mapping functionality (e.g., Google Maps) embedded in these tools enables but also constrains users’ agential practices.